demirezenmert/demirezenmert/README.md

-- 🔭 I’m currently working on Python Automation services
+- 🔭 Passionate Full-Stack Python Developer with 4+ years of experience in building, deploying, and optimizing scalable applications in cloud environments.
-- 🌱 I’m currently learning Cyber Security
+- 🌱 Proficient in cloud platforms like AWS and GCP, leveraging Docker, Kubernetes, and CI/CD pipelines to deliver high- performance applications.
-- 👯 I’m looking to collaborate on looking opportunity
+- 👯  Demonstrated expertise in data modeling, API development, and application security within Agile environments.
-- 💬 Ask me about opportunity
+- 💬  Familiar with AWS / Azure / GCP deployment
 ---

-I open-source almost everything I can, mostly for security and bug bounty stuff to pwn & automate all the things, and I try to reply to everyone needing help using these projects.
+I open-source almost everything I can, primarily for security and bug bounty purposes, to pwn and automate all the things.
+I also try to respond to everyone who needs help with these projects.
 Obviously, this takes time.
 You can use this service for free.
-See what I maintain at pinned repository on my GitHub profile.
+Check out what I maintain in the pinned repository on my GitHub profile.

  😊🎉